EthanMarx/mdc-analytics/README.md

 mdc-crossmatch --config /path/to/config.yaml
 ```

-Example configs are in `configs/crossmatch`
+Example configs for the LVKs O3 MDC and O4 LLPIC are in the `configs/crossmatch` directory

 ## Query Strain

+## Data

+The `./data` directory contains